Analysis | What to know about Ketanji Brown Jackson, Biden’s pick for the Supreme Court

 She and her allies credit her work as a public defender as helping her develop empathy: “There is a direct line from my defender service to what I do on the bench, and I think it’s beneficial,” she said at her confirmation hearing to sit on the D.C. circuit court.

 But that role has also involved getting people off the hook at times.
 As The Post’s Ann Marimow and Aaron Davis report, she kept an attorney convicted of tax fraud out of jail.
-She successfully argued against a federal charge for a man convicted of having an illegal gun in his home.
+Jackson successfully argued against a federal charge for a man convicted of having an illegal gun in his home.
 And she worked quite a bit defending prisoners held in Guantánamo Bay, Cuba, something she acknowledged she did while her brother was serving in the U.S. Army in Iraq.

 In her confirmation hearing last year to sit on the D.C. circuit court, Republicans asked her about this.
 “Have you ever represented a terrorist at Guantánamo Bay?”
-Sen. Tom Cotton (R-Ark.) said.
-She emphasized that as an appointed federal public defender, she was mainly writing briefs (rather than arguing in a courtroom), and that the briefs she wrote represented the views of her clients, not herself.
+Sen. Tom Cotton (R-Ark.) asked.
+She emphasized that, as an appointed federal public defender, she was mainly writing briefs (rather than arguing in a courtroom), and that the briefs she wrote represented the views of her clients, not herself.

 One of her big decisions was on separation of powers in the Trump era: In 2019, Congress was battling with Trump White House Counsel Donald McGahn about whether he should testify to the House Judiciary Committee.
-The case came before Jackson, who soundly rejected McGahan’s arguments that he had immunity from testifying.
+The case came before Jackson, who soundly rejected McGahn’s arguments that he had immunity from testifying.
 In a lengthy opinion, she wrote this well-known line: “[T]he primary takeaway from the past 250 years of recorded American history is that Presidents are not kings.”

 Her judicial rulings show a pattern of deciding against local and federal governments.
 She once blocked nationwide the Trump administration’s ability to more quickly deport migrants.
 Early on in her career as a lawyer, she wrote a brief supporting a Massachusetts law supporting a buffer zone between pedestrians and entrances to abortion clinics, SCOTUSblog notes.
 But in one major case, she ruled for the Trump administration by allowing his border wall to continue to be built in New Mexico, despite the protests of environmental groups.